thoughtbot/apprenticeship/markdown/onboarding-packet.md

 alternating project nights (where people hack together) and presentations.
 It's a great place to learn something, as well as to practice your public speaking by submitting a talk.
-Speaking at Boston.rb is great practice since it's a smallish, friendly audience, and it gives your resume a nice bump.
+Speaking at Boston.rb is great practice since it's a smallish, friendly audience, and it gives your résumé a nice bump.

 The Boston.rb project nights are hosted at the thoughtbot office, which makes them very easy to attend.